Thesis

 Supernova Vetter960 image

 • BSc Thesis.
-Photometric observations of eclipsing binary star systems
+Photometric Observations of Eclipsing Binary Star Systems

 • MSc Thesis.
-Physical parameters of the low-mass eclipsing binary system ASAS J052919-1617.3
+Physical Parameters of the Low-Mass Eclipsing Binary System ASAS J052919-1617.3

-I am currently working on my PhD at the Instituto de Astrofísica de Canarias (IAC), focusing on the intriguing lack of fast rotators (vsin{i} > 200 km/s) in the Cygnus OB2 association.
-This phenomenon presents a significant challenge to existing models of multiple massive star systems.
-My research explores the impact of 3D geometry on rapidly rotating and overcontact massive stars, specifically examining how the loss of sphericity influences the determination of their physical parameters.
+I am currently working on my PhD at the Instituto de Astrofísica de Canarias (IAC), investigating the surprising lack of fast rotators (vsin i > 200 km/s) in the Cygnus OB2 association.
+This phenomenon challenges existing models of massive multiple star systems.
+My research focuses on the impact of 3D geometry on rapidly rotating and overcontact massive stars, specifically how deviations from spherical symmetry affect the determination of their fundamental physical parameters.

 My Thesis